Safatreza/Wildlife-Movement-Profiler/Wildlife-Movement-Profiler-main/Wildlife-Movement-Profiler-main/usage_and_comments.md

 # Wildlife Movement Profiler - Usage & Comments

+## Using the Dummy Version (No Installation Required)

+The dummy version is a standalone HTML file that demonstrates the core visualization features of the platform using pre-generated sample data.
+No Python or dependencies are required.

+**To use the dummy dashboard:**

+1. Locate the file: `Wildlife-Movement-Profiler-main/Wildlife-Movement-Profiler-main/dummy_dashboard.html`
+2. Double-click or right-click and open it in any modern web browser (Chrome, Firefox, Edge, etc.).
+3. Explore the interactive map, charts, and controls.
+All data and logic are embedded in the HTML file—no backend or server is needed.

+**When to use:**
+- For quick demos, presentations, or sharing with non-technical users.
+- To preview the dashboard's capabilities before running the full Python project.

+---

+## Using the Full Python Project

 This file provides all the commands you need to install dependencies, run simulations, preprocess data, classify behaviors, and launch the dashboard/API.
 All commands are copy-paste ready and can be run from anywhere in the project directory tree.

 ---